nitikad58/Adventure-Works/README.md

 The Adventure Works Dashboard is an interactive Power BI report that transforms raw sales data into actionable insights.
 It compares actual sales against budgets, identifies top-performing products and customers, and uncovers regional trends.
 Built for sales managers, financial analysts, and executives, this tool answers critical questions like:

   * Which products drive the most revenue?
-  * Where are we exceeding or falling short of budget?
+  * Where are we exceeding or falling short of the budget?
   * How do sales trends vary by region or season?

 ## 3. Tech Stack
  📊 Power BI Desktop: Primary platform for visualization and report design.
-  🔧 Power Query: Cleaned and reshaped data (e.g., unpivoted budget tables, standardized dates).
-  🧮 DAX: Measures like Sales Variance %, YTD(Yead-To-Date) Growth, and dynamic rankings.
+ 🔧 Power Query: Cleaned and reshaped data (e.g., unpivoted budget tables, standardized dates) 🧮 DAX: Measures like Sales Variance %, YTD(Year-To-Date) Growth, and dynamic rankings.
  🔗 Data Modeling: Star schema with relationships between Sales, Products, Territories, and Calendar tables.
  📁 File Formats: .pbix (Power BI project) + .png (dashboard previews).

 ## 4. Data Source